Unveiling the Connection: Oestrogen and Cognitive Performance

 Foods such as soy products, flaxseeds, and legumes are excellent sources of these beneficial compounds.

-In addition to dietary changes, engaging in regular cognition exercises can further enhance brain function and mental fitness.
+In addition to dietary changes, in regular cognition exercises can further enhance brain function and mental fitness.
 Activities like puzzles, reading comprehension challenges, or learning new skills can stimulate neural pathways and strengthen cognitive abilities.

 Addressing hormonal imbalances through targeted nutrition and engaging in cognition-enhancing activities provides a strong foundation for preserving cognitive performance throughout the ageing process.